Nov. 2025: An aerial view of the landfill showing the status of the remediation to date.

 Remediation of the Landfill underway

-The landfill comprises an area of 24,000 sq. metres and is a fundamental element of Roche’s pledge to restore the site to a brownfield status, capable of attracting new investment.
+Great progress is being made on the remediation of the landfill, which comprises an area of 24,000 sq. metres and is a fundamental element of Roche's pledge to restore the site to a brownfield status, capable of attracting new investment.
+The excavation of waste from the landfill is being undertaken within large airtight enclosures to guarantee containment of dust, odour and emissions.
+Two enclosures are being used for the landfill excavation works.

-The scale of the larger enclosure can be gleaned from the above photo taken during a recent visit to the site by the Ambassadors of Switzerland and Austria to Ireland.
+The scale of the larger enclosure can be gleaned from the above photo taken during a visit to the site by the Ambassadors of Switzerland and Austria to Ireland.
 This photo was taken post remediation, when cell 3 was being backfilled with clean soil.
 Photo by Eamon Ward Photography.

 A Team Effort